ziyue16/KUL_MDA/README.md

 ## 2. Description of Scripts

 Scripts folder contains our main deliverables - python program.
+We strongly recommend you just run our main modelling and visualization notebook, which exclude stage 0.
+We use stage 0 notebook to transform massive unstructured data into the one we can use.
+It is quite time consuming.
+Their results are stored, and can be directly read in later stage.

+The ordering of the jupyter notebooks: stage 0 two notebooks;
+1-Predict Heat Waves
+2-MDA_visualization
+3-Impact of Heat Waves